Austin Dillon: 2016: First playoff appearance

 Dillon competed part-time in the Xfinity Series in 2016, splitting the No. 2 of RCR with six other drivers.
 On the final lap of the Xfinity race in Fontana, Dillon battled with Kyle Busch, whose car had cut a left front tire, the two making contact as they approached the finish.
 Dillon's car hit the turn four wall but was able to hang on for the win.

 Then at the second Bristol race, Dillon won after Kyle Busch and Brad Keselowski both wrecked late in the going.

 In the Cup Series, Dillon won two Poles, the first coming at Auto Club and the second coming at the second Texas race.
 At the first Talladega Cup race, Dillon scored a career-best 3rd-place finish after getting caught up in two big crashes.
-He then also qualified for his first Chase for the Sprint Cup; though he advanced out of the Round of 16, he was eliminated in the following round.
+He then also qualified for his first Chase; though he advanced out of the Round of 16, he was eliminated in the following round.

 2017: First Cup win

 Dillon during qualifying for the 2017 Toyota/Save Mart 350.

 Dillon opened the season with a fourth-place finish in his Can-Am Duel, where he pushed Denny Hamlin past the dominant car of Dale Earnhardt Jr. to win the race.

-During an Xfinity Series race at Phoenix International Raceway, Dillon was parked by NASCAR for wrecking rookie Cole Custer under caution after Custer slid into Dillon earlier in the race.
+During an Xfinity Series race at Phoenix Raceway, Dillon was parked by NASCAR for wrecking rookie Cole Custer under caution after Custer slid into Dillon earlier in the race.
 After being parked, Dillon was not the target of any more penalties.

 When NASCAR returned to Martinsville for the first time in 2017, Dillon scored a season-best fifth place outing.
 This is his first top-five and top-ten finish of 2017.
 At Texas, Dillon was unable to start the Cup race on the lead lap due to a broken track bar that put him eleven laps down.
 He finished 33rd.

 After the Kansas race, his crew chief Slugger Labbe mutually separated from RCR.
 Justin Alexander became the new crew chief and started his role at the Open.

 After struggling early on in the Coca-Cola 600, Dillon would finally earn his first career Cup Series win after passing Jimmie Johnson, who ran out of fuel on lap 399 and held off Kyle Busch and Martin Truex Jr. It was the first win for a No. 3 car in Cup since October 15, 2000, when Dale Earnhardt won at Talladega.